JanKoehnlein/FXDiagram/README.md

 The `*.xtext.*` projects require the respective Xtext examples in the workspace.
 Use *New > Example > Xtext > ...* to instantiate them.

+## BUILD
+Due to a bug in Xtend, you may have error markers in XNode.xtend.
+To get rid of it, open the file in an editor, apply a small change and save.

 ## RUN
 * Run the launch config in `de.fxdiagram.examples` (standalone demo)